Homemade slow cooker apple butter made using applesauce.

 If your apple butter turns out too runny, continue cooking it uncovered on low heat, stirring occasionally, until it thickens to your desired consistency.

-Gifting the Best Apple Butter
+How to Gift the Best Apple Butter

 Homemade apple butter isn’t just a delicious treat; it can also be a heartwarming and great gift idea.